Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 - [Bad Pharma: How Drug Companies Mislead Doctors and Harm Patients](https://www.goodreads.com/book/show/15795155-bad-pharma): While I find many of the critiques presented within this book weak or outdated, it's still worth reading for a critical perspective on the pharmaceutical industry

 ### Miscellaneous
-- [Biotech Clubhouse](https://www.clubhouse.com/club/biotech-clubhouse) on the [Clubhouse app](https://www.clubhouse.com/): Essentially a live podcast that takes place (almost) every Sunday at 10PM CET / 4PM ET and runs for 1-2 hours, hosted by [Brad Loncar](https://twitter.com/bradloncar), [Chris Garabedian](https://twitter.com/cngarabedian) and [Daphne Zohar](https://twitter.com/daphnezohar).
+- Biotech Hangout on [Twitter spaces](https://twitter.com/BiotechCH): Essentially a live podcast that takes place (almost) every Friday at 9PM CET / 3PM ET and runs for about an hour, hosted by [Brad Loncar](https://twitter.com/bradloncar), [Chris Garabedian](https://twitter.com/cngarabedian), and [Daphne Zohar](https://twitter.com/daphnezohar) with other prominent regular guests.
 The format is usually a recap of weekly news, followed by discussion with a guest then audience Q&A. The guests and discussions are consistently high quality, and interesting people from the audience often drop in to ask questions or share their perspectives

-For new biotech books, I like to check the [MIT press website](https://mitpress.mit.edu/topics/biomedical-sciences) from time to time; they seem to be the most consistent publisher of quality titles.
+For new biotech books, I like to check the [MIT press website](https://mitpress.mit.edu/search-result-list/?category=MED) from time to time; they seem to be the most consistent publisher of quality titles.

 ### Specialized databases and search engines
 #### Open-access